-The Trustees are responsible for the management of the company, and operationally during the period have delegated powers to the Chairman and Accounting Officer (Chief Executive Officer) for day to day responsibility.
-The School Improvement capacity of the Trust is done through the employment of the Deputy CEO.
-A Chief Operating Officer has strategic oversight of all financial and operational matters.
+The Trustees are responsible for the management of the company, and operationally during the period have delegated powers to the Accounting Officer (Chief Executive Officer) for day to day responsibility.
+The School Improvement capacity of the Trust is directed through the employment of the Deputy CEO.
+A Chief Operating Officer has strategic oversight of all financial and operational matters, accountable to the CEO.